 - The assignment of alimony

 Your divorce decree might also address other matters specific to your situation, such as life insurance requirements, college education funding for children, or handling of retirement accounts.
-Today, California divorce decrees increasingly address digital assets and cryptocurrency division as well.
+In some cases, California divorce decrees also address digital assets and cryptocurrency division when those are part of the marital estate.

 Here’s a closer look at each of these main issues and how California courts resolve them during divorce.